 This seminar will explore college readiness and college community within the context of the theme "The Immigrant Experience in New York City."
-Course readings and activities will orient students to the resources available at the college, and will emphasize the development of study skills in reading, writing, and critical thinking.
+Course readings and activities will orient students to the resources available at the college, and will emphasize the development of skills in reading, writing, and critical thinking.
 Students will be expected to attend cultural events and institutions within New York City, which will include trips into Manhattan and other boroughs.
-Students in each section will complete a group project and all group projects will be presented at a symposium for all the participants to be held at the end of the semester.

-3 hrs.; 3 cr.; co-reg/pre-reg: Freshman status
+3 hrs.; 3 cr.; co-req/pre-req: Freshman status